-Fully charged automotive batteries should measure at 12.6 volts or above.
+When fully charged, how many volts should a car battery have? charged automotive batteries should measure at 12.6 volts or above.
 When the engine is running, this measurement should be 13.7 to 14.7 volts.
 If you don’t have a multimeter to tell you the voltage of your battery, you can do a test of your electrical system by starting the car and turning on the headlights.
 If they are dim, that indicates the lights are running off the battery and that little or no charge is being produced by the alternator.
 If the lights get brighter as you rev the engine, it means the alternator is producing some current, but may not be producing enough at idle to keep the battery properly charged.
 If the lights have normal brightness and don’t change intensity as the engine is revved, your charging system is probably functioning normally.
-If you’ve been experiencing problems with your battery system and the headlight test checks out okay, you should check whether or not the battery is holding a charge, or if something on the vehicle is discharging it.
+If you’ve been experiencing problems with your battery system and the headlight test checks out okay, you should check whether the battery is holding a charge, or if something on the vehicle is discharging it.

+How do you perform a load test?
 To pass a load test, the battery must maintain 9.6 volts at 15 seconds when tested at one-half the CCA rating and 70°F (or above).
 This test must be done with a true load (carbon pile) and not one of the hand-held testers that work off a conductance algorithm.
 The test must be run with the battery in a high state of charge.
-Be sure to read and follow all safety and handling instructions on the battery, this website and your battery tester.
-If you would like your battery tested, use our Find a Retailer for a location near you.
+Be sure to read and follow all safety and handling instructions on the battery, this website, and your battery tester.
+If you would like your battery tested, use our Where to buy and Recycle finder for a location near you.